microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/workingwithtemplates.md

 - Change the **Branch** value if necessary.
 - Select the **Language**.
 Options available are Java, Node.js, Swift, Python, and Go.
 If your project uses a different language, [create the template manually](#creating-a-template-manually).
 - A **Build type** is selected for you based on the chosen language.
 Select a different build type if necessary.
-- A default **Application Port** value is entered for you based on the chosen build type.
+- A default **Application port** value is entered for you based on the chosen build type.
 Enter a different value if necessary.
 - Click **Create**.

 ## Creating a template manually